kupl/AlphaRegexPublic/README.md

 how positive/negative examples should be given to AlphaRegex.

 ## Contact
-AlphaRegex is Programming Research Laboratory in Korea University (http://prl.korea.ac.kr).
+AlphaRegex is maintained by Programming Research Laboratory in Korea University (http://prl.korea.ac.kr).
 If you have any questions, feel free to email us: hakjoo\_oh@korea.ac.kr, sunbeom\_so@korea.ac.kr